gniewomir/nestjs-oauth-authorization-server/docs/human/ADD-bounded-contexts.md

 Therefore,

 * authentication `User` entity and tasks `Assigne` entity refer to the same database entity
-    * but tasks have no business in knowing properties of `User` related to its authentication or PIIs, just that the registered user with that ID exists and maybe in future have some preferences related of this person
+    * but tasks have no business in knowing properties of `User` related to its authentication or PIIs
+    * just like in context of tasks knowlege about user having refresh token is irelevant